-Reduces open space on defense offensive player and reducing the distance to him/ her (third-party perspective).
+by staying on the goal side of the offensive player and reducing the distance to him/ her (third-party perspective).
 (S2.M4.8)

-Transitions from offense to defense or defense to offense by recovering quickly, communicating with teammates and capitalizing on an advantage.
+defense or defense to offense by recovering quickly, communicating with teammates and capitalizing on an advantage.
 (S2.M6.8)